Sophiabbb/MLDS414-Speech_Recognition_and_Summarization/README.md

 The project includes an interactive Streamlit web application that users can:
 - Upload audio files and generate transcriptions
 - Extract named entities of the transcription
-- Generate summaries at multiple abstraction levels (Tiny, Small, Large)
+- Generate summaries at multiple abstraction levels (Tiny, Short, long)

 ---